SadhukhanR/SadhukhanR/README.md

 <br>

 > ## Open Source Working Motto
 > Its Open Source, Means Developers Hard Work, Time, Day & Night, Not For Money, Just For Us And Our Old Earth, Its Not About You Rich Or Poor & Where You Came From ?
-You Always Do It Better.
+You Can Always Do It Better.
 > ## Catchphrase
 > Prodigal Son
 ----------------------------------------